Meet The Team

-Alex Navarro is an Associate Marriage and Family Therapist with a Master’s Degree in Counseling Psychology and a Bachelor’s degree in Psychology and Sociology from California Baptist University.
+Alex Navarro is a Licensed Marriage and Family Therapist with a Master’s Degree in Counseling Psychology and a Bachelor’s degree in Psychology and Sociology from California Baptist University.
 Alex is experienced in helping people of all ages dealing with anxiety, depression, Post-Traumatic Stress Disorder, past trauma/abuse, addictions, and other mood-related disorders.
 Alex has experience working with children in a variety of settings including play therapy and early intervention.
 Alex is passionate about working with couples in marital/premarital counseling and uses a faith-based approach for those that are seeking to incorporate spirituality into treatment

 She attended Rosemead Graduate School of Psychology and received her M.A. in Clinical Psychology.
 She works with children, adolescents and adults both individually and with the families.
 Specialty areas include depression, anxiety, stress management, treating victims of sexual abuse, marital problems, and grief counseling.
 She has presented seminars and classes on marriage relationships, parenting, lay counseling, grief in several Nazarene churches in the valley.

 626-967-6421 Ext 204

 Hillary Thomas is a Licensed Professional Clinical Counselor.
 She obtained her M.S. in Professional Counseling at Lipscomb University in Nashville, TN.
 After moving back to her home state of California in 2019, Hillary joined New Hope Christian Counseling.
 Hillary specializes in working with children and adolescents and has unique training in supporting families regarding attachment and adoption.
 Additionally, Hillary has experience treating a variety of other needs including anxiety, ADHD, behavioral challenges, grief and loss, and life transitions.
 In addition to supporting children through therapy, Hillary provides parental coaching.
 It his Hillary’s passion to help children, adolescents and parents overcome barriers, improve relationships, and discover their strengths.